vishnupriyan123/SentimentAnalysis/README.md

 Sentiment Analysis based on tweets.

 Tweet data collected in the dataset is analysed and cleaned.
-Tweets getd arranged in the csv file tweet-data.csv in such a way that
+Tweets are arranged in the csv file tweet-data.csv in the below order (Odd serial number) Positive tweet.
-1. Positive tweet.
-2. Negative tweet.
+(Even serial number) Negative tweet.